ardianumam/BanknotesRecognition/README.md

 * Extract and put them in the same folder with the '*.py*' file,
 * Run ```RmbBanknotesRecognition.py``` (used library: Tensoflow, OpenCV, Numpy)

-Successful execution will give a result as shown below.
+A successful execution will give a result as shown below.
 Note that the serial numbers in Figures (c) and (d) are intentionally removed and added one character, respectively, from Figure (b).

 ![](https://github.com/ardianumam/BanknotesRecognition/blob/master/Prediction_output_of_input_samples.JPG)